yfidouh/AMAG-Python-exercise/README.md

   - I can test this module independently of running the script, as it only handles parsing arguments.
   - More work can be done to completely decouple the cli from the business logic.
 - Ease of replacement/substitution:
-  - At the moment, the main function just calls the cli function. however, it can be set up in the future to call a different cli function, or a gui function for example.
+  - At the moment, the main function just calls the cli function.
+However, it can be set up in the future to call a different cli function, or a gui function for example.
 - The main function is the glue that connects the user interface to the business logic.

 Since the cli is a module, it can be reused in a different project that accepts the same arguments.

 #### Helpers

-The helpers folder holds the some io helper functions that are general enough but still specific to this project.
+The helpers folder holds some io helper functions that are general enough to be called a helper function but still specific to this project.

-I believe these functions can be generalised even further.
+I believe these functions can be generalised even further/expanded into their own modules.

 #### ops

 This is where the business logic lives.
 The name of the folder is loosely related to the nature of the functions defined within this folder.

-Since the main purpose of this project is to process an excel file.
-I named the file containing the logic of dealing with the excel file `amag_op.py`.
+Since the main purpose of this project is to process an excel file, I named the file containing the logic of dealing with the excel file `amag_op.py`.

-The business logic is completely decoupled from the interface, all though some assumptions are made based on the shape of the arguments.
+The business logic is completely decoupled from the interface, although some assumptions are made based on the shape of the arguments.
 The call_func function acts as the glue between the cli and the business logic.

 #### Exceptions